paneru/Test-Tabos/git-cheat-sheet.md

 (Using SSH):
 ------------
 We have to generate private and public key to start with.
 If we already have one, we can simply use the public key and add it to the Bitbucket.
+Bitbucket can also use deployment keys which is read only.
+Deployment keys are useful for server instances.

 Check to see if the public ket exists: